mrzepinski/es6-guide/manuscript/destructuring.md

 console.log(b); // undefined
 ```

-**If we try to omit var, let or const, it will throw an error, because block code can‘t be destructuring assignment.**
+**If we try to omit var, let or const, it will throw an error, because block code can't be destructuring assignment.**

 ```javascript
 let point = {